Anti-Barney humor: "Baloney and Kids"

 The animated series Animaniacs produced a satirical episode in which the Warner siblings confront "Baloney", an orange dinosaur meant to be a parody of Barney.
 The entire episode is dedicated to lampooning the series, as well as PBS for airing it (the introduction promotes the show as part of the "SBS (Stupid Broadcasting Service)" while the voice-over says, "Baloney and Kids is brought to you by this station and other stations that lack clever programming.").
 The Warners try various methods to get rid of Baloney (including dropping anvils on his head; after the second time Baloney says, "Let's do that again!"), but only escape when the show runs out of time, at which point they also take with them three extremely desperate adult members of the regular crew (including Hello Nurse).

 "Georgie Must Die"

 The sitcom Dinosaurs similarly produced a satirical episode, featuring "Georgie", another Barney parody that is an orange hippo, who is idolized by Baby Sinclair, much to the irritation of his siblings and his father, Earl Sinclair.
+However, Earl later learns that Georgie is really a tax-evading, money-grabbing fraud and, with the help of his best friend and co-worker Roy and the Parents Resistance, ultimately exposes him on TV, leading to his arrest at the end of the episode.

+"Humphrey the Hippo"

+The animated sitcom The Critic did a few parodies of Barney.
+Kath Soucie provided the voice for the parody of the dinosaur named "Humphrey".
+He appeared in the episode "A Little Deb Will Do Ya" where Jay starts a relationship with Humphrey's actor.
+Barney himself was spoofed in movie form in the episode "A Pig Boy and His Dog" where Jay reviews "Barney the Dinosaur: The Motion Picture" where the title character is voiced by Marlon Brando.